abhisek-Chakrabarty/Neural-Morphological-Tagging/README.md

 In Across-languages-setting, multilingual training is done on similar languages.

-In our experiments, we explored 5 Indic languages from 2 different families - 1.
+For our experiments, we explored 5 Indic languages from 2 different families - 1.
 Indo-Aryan (Hindi, Marathi, Sanskrit) 2.
 Dravidian (Tamil and Telugu).
 Additionally we included 2 other severely resource-scarce languages namely Coptic and Kurmanji.
 The codes given here are generic so that they can be used for training and testing on any arbitrary language.

 # Requirements:
 ======================